Simple 5-ingredient whole wheat bread. You just don’t get easier than this no-fail and no-knead recipe! Hearty, wholesome, nourishing and delicious!

 - Homemade Almond Butter

 And for more breads, check out our vegan cornbread, vegan banana bread and our easy vegan dinner rolls!

 Did you make this recipe?
 Be sure to leave a comment and rating below!

 - 1 Packet Instant Yeast 2 ¼ teaspoons

 - 2 tsp Maple Syrup

-- Add the yeast and salt and mix together.
+- Add the flour to a mixing bowl with the yeast and salt and mix together.

 - Dissolve the maple syrup in the warm water and then add to the dry ingredients.